-With the land rights resolved, Lightship LV 15, which had served on Stratford Shoal, Connecticut from 1838 to 1879, when it was deemed “not worth the cost of repair,” was anchored at the site and used as barracks for the men employed in building the lighthouse.
+With the land rights resolved, Lightship LV 15, which had served on Stratford Shoal, Connecticut from 1838 to 1877, and was later deemed “not worth the cost of repair,” was anchored at the site and used as barracks for the men employed in building the lighthouse.

 A conical caisson, composed of three rows of ten-foot-tall cast-iron plates and which tapers from a diameter of thirty feet at its base to twenty-six feet at its top, was sunk into the shoal in eleven feet of water to provide a foundation for the lighthouse.